I updated this article on 11 September 2022.

 I suggest we can communicate better with our congregations if we call this the “covenant of preservation.”

-The covenant with His people (Abrahamic)
+The covenant of community (Abrahamic)

 After promising to preserve the world, God then promised to save it through a very special people – the Jewish people.
 Along with the first, this covenant is the fountainhead for all of God’s promises.

 It’s true that God did establish a covenant with Abraham.
 But, it isn’t really about Abraham.
 The covenant marks out the Jewish people as His special people.
 They’re the vehicle that brings forth the Messiah, who will bless all the nations of the earth with His gospel (Gen 12:3).
 The Jewish people are the ones who will evangelize the world during the Millennium (Zech 8:20-23).
 This covenant is the basis for Mary’s hope (Lk 1:55), for Zechariah’s hope (Lk 1:72-75), and for God’s grace even as He foretold the failure of the next covenant (Lev 26:42).

 This covenant is with Abraham, but it’s not about Abraham.
 It’s about choosing a special people to be the conduit for divine blessings upon the whole world.
 This is why we have a Jewish Messiah.

 It should be called “the covenant of community.”

 The covenant of holy living (Mosaic)

 After choosing His people, God tells them how to live holy lives while they wait for the promises to Abraham to come true.
 Like an airplane orbiting, waiting for permission to land, God’s people were in a holding pattern waiting for Jesus to come.
 So, God tells them how to live holy lives while they’re waiting.